 Costume for the Sultan Samarkand for the ballet ‘Scheherazade’; watercolour, graphite and gold paint, 1922

-Rei Kawakubo’s work is framed in an all-white, sculptured space at ground level and above the heads of visitors.
+Rei Kawakubo’s work was framed in an all-white, sculptured space at ground level and above the heads of visitors.

 polyster felt, lycra, taffeta, rayon velvet, net, mesh, flannel, wadding, and organza;

 cotton knits, canvas, duck, poplin, lawn, lace, plain weave, twill and velveteen; brushed cotton, synthetic cotton lace;

 silk satin, habotai, charmeuse, velvet, chiffon, knits and jersey;